Senior Lecturer - Computing

 Available to apply through UCAS

 Artificial intelligence and data science have a pivotal role in driving a new era of innovation in many fields.
 This includes computer science, public health, manufacturing, transportation, and many other areas.
-This Artificial Intelligence and Data Science BSc (Hons) course equips students with degree-level research, design, and programming skills.
-Graduates can then apply these artificial intelligence concepts and techniques in the context of real-world industrial and business scenarios.
+This BSc Artificial Intelligence and Data Science course equips students with degree-level research, design, and programming skills.
+Graduates in artificial intelligence and data science can then apply these concepts and techniques in the context of real-world industrial and business scenarios.
 Using a state-of-the-art AI lab, students develop and deploy applied AI solutions individually and as part of a team.

 - Progression courses available on modern AI and machine learning